zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/ggbd-workshop-lab3-mysql-to-hdfs/ggbd-workshop-lab3-mysql-to-hdfs.md

 The following Lab Menu will be displayed,

-# Steps
+## STEPS

 1. select R to reset the lab environment, then select 3 to begin Lab3.

 2. Review the overview notes on the following screen, then select Q to quit.
 These online notes have been provided so you can cut/paste file names to another session, to avoid typos.

-4. The above step will copy the GoldenGate configuration files to the GG Home directories, under ./dirprm.
+3. The above step will copy the GoldenGate configuration files to the GG Home directories, under ./dirprm.

 view /u01/gg4mysql/dirprm/create_mysql_to_hadoop_gg_procs.oby

 view these files, same as in previous lab:
     /u01/gg4mysql/dirprm/mgr.prm
     /u01/gg4mysql/dirprm/extmysql.prm
     /u01/gg4mysql/dirprm/pmpmysql.prm

 view /u01/gg4hadoop123010/dirprm/
    create_hdfs_replicat.oby

 view /u01/gg4hadoop123010/dirprm/rhdfs.prm

 view /u01/gg4hadoop123010/dirprm/rhdfs.properties

 5. First we will start the GG manager process on both the source and target.
 Start 2 putty sessions, connect to ggadmin/oracle (then click Q to get to a prompt).
 Keep these sessions open for the rest of this lab.